DablSi/Tic-tac-toe/README.md

 # Tic-tac-toe
-The tic tac toe terminal game
+The tic tac toe terminal game.
+I made it on 13.05.18